 If a cancerous breast tumor or other abnormalities are discovered, we work closely with cancer specialists at the John B. Amos Cancer Center to develop a prompt and accurate course of treatment.

-For women who have breast cancer, the survival rate is up to 99 percent when it’s discovered and diagnosed in stage 0 or stage 1.
-Our goal is to prevent cancer and to ensure that every woman is able to live a full, healthy, normal life.
+For women who have breast cancer, the survival rate is up to 99% when it’s discovered and diagnosed in stage 0 or stage 1.
+Our goal is prevent cancer in the first place and to ensure that every woman is able to live a full, healthy, normal life.

-At the Breast Care Center, we use a tracking, monitoring and reporting service to ensure that no test result, no abnormality and no scheduled screening gets overlooked.
+At the Breast Care Center, we use a tracking, monitoring, and reporting service to ensure that no test result, no cancerous breast tumor, no abnormality, and no scheduled screening get overlooked.
 Mag View® keeps you and your doctor in the know when it comes to your breast health.
 Both you and your physician will receive reports about your tests and you’ll get reminders when it’s time to schedule your next screening.

 When it comes to breast cancer, there are things you can control and things you can’t control.
 But you should always be proactive about your breast health.
 Know your risk factors (see below).
 Avoid lifestyle choices and conditions that increase your chance of breast cancer.
 And by all means, get screened regularly as 85 percent of breast cancers are spontaneous and not related to hereditary factors.
 The American Board of Radiology recommends yearly screening beginning at 40 years of age.